 To cancel, press the Star key.
 Cancel is not available while using Quick recording mode.

 Audio bookmarks may be recorded during the playback of books or audio notes.
-The bookmark will be stored in memory and the associated recording will be stored on the SD card in a reserved folder named $VRAudioBkm.
+The bookmark will be stored in memory and the associated recording will be stored on the SD card or on the internal memory (depending on the option chosen in the “Recording and audio bookmarks default save location” submenu), in a reserved folder named $VRAudioBkm.
 You should not modify any files within this folder.
 The recorded files are linked to the simple bookmarks in internal memory.
 The recorded file name format is x_y_z.MP3 or x_y_z.wav where x is the first 13 characters of the book title text, y is an 8-character computer generated unique book identifier, and z is a 6-digit bookmark number.
 For bookmarks placed in MP3 files or audio notes, there is no book title.
 In these cases, x will be “Other______”, “music___”, or “AudioNote____”, respectively.
 While playing an audio bookmark, you can press the Rewind key once to replay the recorded voice note or press Fast Forward to skip it and start playing the book at the bookmarked position.
 You cannot Fast Forward or Rewind within the audio bookmark.

 Highlight Bookmark